andrewratliff/andrewratliff.github.io/_posts/2019-12-09-why-are-all-the-black-kids-sitting-together-in-the-cafeteria.md

 Even when we recognize injustice, we may choose to remain silent.
 However, silence serves as agreement, and perpetuates bad ideas.

-We should all feel confident and motivated to challenge unfairness.
+We should all feel confident and motivated to challenge racism.
 Everyone can contribute to change in their environment.

 Listen to Dr. Tatum talk about [_Why Are All the Black Kids Sitting Together in